autoreduction/autoreduce-documents/projects/sub-projects.md

 * Setting up of suitable development environment for this, and complete a period of testing this environment and with Autoreduction team and well as with selected customers
 * Extensive period of next testing on production and before an ISIS cycle starts, with a wider range of customers

-## Database optimisations and handling new use cases
-* As project has grown identified need for 1) better optimisation 2) handle more meta-data and cater for more intelligent scripts e.g. can refer to previously reduced jobs.

-## Reduction reproducibility
-For full reduction reproducabiity, it's important that we trak the exact variables and environment used to produce a reduced file.
-At present we can only track the variables.
-It'll be important to also include the docker container used etc and a way to use it again.
-For the use of other projects, applications of autoreduction it is important to make this more generic.
-* Define configuration that states all the input / output parameters of a processing job
-* Allow the QueueProcessors to operate with these configurations
-* Ensure that ISIS data can construct these configurations
-* Ensure all the relevant meta data is captured to allow for reproducability of processing